yochaigal/cairn/wip/2e/downtime.md

 # Downtime

 Players may utilize the following procedures between game sessions to research a question, follow-up on a lead, improve a skill, or build a relationship.
-Only one action is possible at a time, and some actions may require multiple steps to complete.
+Only one **Downtime Action** is possible at a time, and some actions may require multiple steps to complete.
 These actions may not be taken if the PC is not in a safe space, as well as while healing or recovering.
-A character cannot perform a **Downtime Actions** if it would put their safety at risk.
+A character cannot perform an action if it would put their safety at risk.

 ## Milestones